 Fashioned From History

-Shown here with a seeded glass diffuser, giving this piece its own signature theme and a twinkling glow, that closely resembles the original Davy Lamps with its “flame resistant” Screen; Which was used so that the air outside can pass through the mesh freely enough to support the fire inside, and the holes were small enough that anything outside the mesh would not catch on fire.
+Shown here with a seeded glass diffuser, giving this piece its own signature theme and a twinkling glow, that closely resembles the original Davy Lamps with its “flame resistant” screen.
+This was used so that the air outside can pass through the mesh freely enough to support the fire inside, and the holes were small enough that anything outside the mesh would not catch on fire.

 William Davenport holds a Protector Garforth GR6S Lantern above, the second edition of the davy lamp.
 Which is considered to be the safest lantern before the electrical version in the late 19th century.
 William Davenport was one of the three survivors of the Pretoria Pit Disaster, a Mine explosion in northwest England, where gasses had built up after a ceiling collapse; which paved the way for mining safety and regulations.